mustafa-ozturk/githubstonks/README.md

 # GithubStonks

-> NOTE: This was my final project for a full-stack web bootcamp, I only had 2 weeks~ to work on it.
-I'm planning on continuing to improve it. top priorities: cleaning up the code base/files,user authentication (the current one was rushed and has many flaws) and use the github api to get stars, forks, commit (I already have the code for this I just ran into rate limitting so I commented it out)
+> NOTE_0: This was my final project for a full-stack web bootcamp, I only had 2 weeks~ to work on it.
+I'm planning on continuing to improve it.
+Top priorities: cleaning up the code base/files, user authentication (the current one was rushed and has many flaws) and use the github api to get stars, forks, commit (I already have the code for this I just ran into rate limitting so I commented it out)

+> NOTE_1: GITHUBSTONKS is still under development which means user data and stonk data will be reset many times, if you encouter a bug or have a suggestion/question please submit an issue or join our discord server

-for any questions join my discord server or create an issue. [discord server link]
+[discord server link]

 ## What is githubstonks ?